iscoder/quadifier/CAVE/trunk/quadifier/readme.txt

 to render into a render target instead of the screen.
 The corresponding surface is mapped onto an OpenGL texture or renderbuffer using the NVIDIA NV_DX_interop extension.
 This is attached to a framebuffer object.
-The framebuffer object is blitted to the back left or back left OpenGL render buffers as appropriate.
+The framebuffer object is blitted to the back left or back right OpenGL render buffers as appropriate.

 The OpenGL renderer creates a separate window, with the same multisample